 Keep scrolling to step inside a chic 1600-square-foot West Hollywood apartment that the interior designer updated for under $13,000 as she walks us through the basics of budget decorating.
-From the living room to the master bedroom, here's exactly how to stretch your dollar when you're decorating on a dime.
+From the living room to the primary bedroom, here's exactly how to stretch your dollar when you're decorating on a dime.

 When you don't have a lot to spend, Margolis recommends opting for furnishings in neutral colors.
 To make a space to look luxe, "Avoid color first and foremost," the interior designer cautions.
 "If it isn't expensive, the color will immediately reveal that it's a cheap fabric," warns Margolis.

 That being said, if there's one item you should never skimp on, it's your sofa.
 "It takes up the most space in your living room, is the piece of furniture that's used the most often, and is most likely the first thing you see when you enter your home," Margolis explains.
 "It will set the tone and design for the rest of your space."

 When it comes to furnishing a rental, a little bit of planning can go a long way.
 "Think about the best ways to design a room with the least amount of furniture," recommends Margolis.
 "That way you can use your budget to spend a little more on each piece and focus on each item being interesting and different," the interior designer recommends.